Page Indexed But Not Ranking

 rg -l "Astro|Vercel|deploy" src/

-# In each, add a passage linking to the target with keyword anchor
+In each, add a passage linking to the target page with a keyword-rich anchor:

-Anchor text should be a real intent phrase, not “click here” or “more.”
+Anchor text should be a real intent phrase, never “click here” or “more.”

 Step 5: Clean up cannibalization